13 Books to Read After You Finish 13 Reasons Why

-You’ve read the book (haven’t you?!), you’ve binged the show (maybe more than once), and now all you want is more.
+You’ve read the book (haven’t you?!), you’ve now binged both seasons of the show (maybe more than once), and now all you want is more.
 Never fear, we’ve got thirteen great emotional reads to get you through your 13 Reasons Why book/Netflix hangover!

 I’ll Give You The Sun by Jandy Nelson